arthur-jacquin/edit/notes.md

 ### Not perfect stuff

 move colorscheme to other file ?
+Real colors support ? gruvbox, dracula, one light/dark, solarized, nord, monokai

 ### Publication